-Bowman and Brooke’s Medical Device and Pharmaceutical Litigation practice includes nearly two dozen experienced trial lawyers serving as national coordinating counsel; lead trial counsel, including at bellwethers; regional; and local counsel in a wide range of cases across the country, including some of today's most high-profile mass tort litigation matters.
+Bowman and Brooke’s medical device and pharmaceutical litigation practice group of experienced trial lawyers serves as national coordinating counsel, lead trial counsel – including at bellwethers – regional, and local counsel.
 With a passion and drive for mastering complex medical, scientific, epidemiological, engineering and regulatory issues, we represent manufacturers in widely publicized, highly complex cases, including mass torts, involving medical devices, prescriptions, over-the-counter medications, biologics and legacy drugs.
 Bowman and Brooke’s lawyers deliver legal representation that is innovative, cost effective and complementary to our clients’ core business objectives.

-Whether assessing product warnings and package inserts to meet FDA compliance; briefing and arguing appeals in federal and state courts; arguing before the JPML; arguing for early dismissals for lack of product identification; arguing legal and evidence-based motions such as preemption, Daubert-related expert challenges, the Learned Intermediary Doctrine and Iqbal/Twombly pleading challenges; opposing class certification; or heading to trial, Bowman and Brooke’s Medical Device and Pharmaceutical team has the depth and experience necessary to critically evaluate claims and aggressively defend our healthcare clients.
+Whether assessing product warnings and package inserts to meet FDA compliance, briefing and pleading appeals in federal and state courts, presenting before the JPML, arguing for early dismissals for lack of product identification, opposing class certification or heading to trial, Bowman and Brooke’s medical device and pharmaceutical team has the depth and experience necessary to critically evaluate claims and aggressively defend our Life Sciences clients.

-To help you stay ahead, we monitor regional and national filing trends, evolving case law, medical and scientific journals, and emerging regulatory issues.
-We author articles and make presentations on cutting edge issues.
+To help you stay ahead, we monitor regional and national filing trends, evolving case law, medical and scientific journals and emerging regulatory issues.
+We author articles and news alerts and make presentations on cutting edge issues.
 We go beyond our medical, scientific and regulatory focus to understand your business needs and conscientiously deliver results that complement your core business objectives.

 We are where you need us.
-With 12 offices strategically located around the country, our lawyers have defended thousands of cases across the United States, including coordinated proceedings in New Jersey, Pennsylvania, California, Nevada, West Virginia, New York and Florida.
+With 12 offices strategically located around the country, our lawyers have defended thousands of cases in 48 states, including coordinated proceedings in California, Florida, Illinois, Nevada, New Jersey, Pennsylvania and West Virginia.